Light from darkness: history of a hot dark sector: Basic HS ingredients

-The BE are obtained by taking moments of the kinetic equations for the particle distributions, $f(\vec p,t)$.
-Since we consider evolution before BBN, the VS is in thermal equilibrium and radiation-dominated (RD), characterised by $g_\ast$ and $T$.
-Somewhat paradoxically, the treatment of the HS is slightly complicated by the fact that after DM freeze-out and before reheating the dark photons are free-streaming.
-In this work, we make two simplifying assumptions.
-First, we assume that the HS distribution remains close to equilibrium and so can be characterised by a temperature $T'$ and a chemical potential $\mu'$.
-Second, we use Maxwell-Boltzmann (MB) statistics, even for relativistic particles.
-While quantum statistics effects are always relevant for relativistic particles, the errors made using MB instead of Fermi-Dirac or Bose-Einstein statistics are small, ${\cal O}(10\%)$ for equilibrium quantities.
-This is largely compensated by the fact that, say, number densities can be expressed as $n = n_{\rm eq} \exp({\mu/T})$ with equilibrium quantities given in terms of Bessel functions \cite{Gondolo:1990dk}, see appendix \ref{app:therm}.
-The parameters $T$, $T'$ and $\mu'$ are determined from the evolution of $\rho$, $\rho'$ and $n'$ and from these we can also determine the production of entropy, still using MB statistics.
+We consider Boltzmann equations that are obtained by taking moments of the kinetic equations for the particle distributions, $f^{(\prime)}(\vec p,t)$, hence we use a fluid approximation.
+Since we are concerned with evolution before BBN, we assume that the visible sector is in thermal equilibrium and radiation-dominated (RD).
+It it thus characterized by its effective number of degrees of freedom $g_\ast(T)$ and its temperature $T$.
+Somewhat paradoxically, the treatment of the HS is complicated by the fact that, after DM freeze-out and before reheating, the dark photons are free streaming.
+At the end, in this work, we make two simplifying assumptions.
+First, we are assuming that the HS distribution remains close to equilibrium and so can be characterized by the temperature $T'$ and a chemical potential $\mu'$ to parameterize departure from thermal equilibrium.
+Second, we will use Maxwell-Boltzmann (MB) statistics, {\em including} for relativistic particles.
+We do so for the following reasons.
+First, while quantum statistics effects are in principle always relevant for relativistic particles, the numerical errors made using MB instead of Fermi-Dirac or Bose-Einstein statistics are in practice small, ${\cal O}(10\%)$ for equilibrium quantities.
+Second, admitting such numerical errors is more than compensated for by the ease with which MB equilibrium thermodynamical quantities can be expressed over the whole temperature range.
+For instance, the number density of dark photons is of the form $n' = n'_{\rm eq}(T') e^{\mu'/T'}$ with $n'_{\rm eq}(T')$ given in terms of simple Bessel functions \cite{Gondolo:1990dk}, cf appendix \ref{app:therm}.
+Given all these approximations, in full generality, the coupled HS and VS can be characterized by three quantities, $T'$, $\mu'$ and $T$.
+Accordingly, we could have written Boltzmann equations directly for these quantities, as in \cite{Bringmann:2020mgx}.
+Here, instead, we consider equations for $n'$, $\rho'$ and $\rho$.
+We then use MB equilibrium statistics to extract other quantities, like $T'$ and $T$ or entropy densities.